Emperor Xian of Han — Struggle, and Compromise of the Last Emperor of the Han Dynasty

 Liu Xie, now the Emperor Xian of Han, became a puppet of Dong Zhuo that obtained real power.

 Dong Zhuo and his soldiers were all cruel and greedy; they burnt down the prosperous Luoyang city of the Han Empire and robbed large numbers of treasures and women, then forced Emperor Liu Xie and the entire royal family to move out of this city.

 Soon, many other warlords allied together, trying to perish the indecent Dong Zhuo, which caused many intense battles.

 Unearthed Pottery Houses (Wu Bao) of the Late Han Dynasty, Modeled by Castles of Strong Clans with Private Troops — National Museum of China

 Honeytrap Scheme and Chaotic Struggles

-Wang Yun (137 — 192), a civil official that was loyal to the Emperor Xian of Han, trained a beautiful spy and then offered her to both Dong Zhuo and his strong adoptive son Lv Bu.
+Wang Yun (137 — 192), a civil official loyal to the Emperor Xian of Han, trained a beautiful spy and then offered her to Dong Zhuo and his strong adoptive son Lv Bu.

-This gorgeous honeytrap named Diao Chan, one of the Four Beauties in the history of China, successfully made those two powerful men desire her very much, but she in the end was occupied by Dong Zhuo.
+This gorgeous honeytrap named Diao Chan, one of the Four Beauties in the history of China, successfully made those two powerful men desire her very much, but Dong Zhuo occupied her in the end.

 Plus further instigations of Wang Yun, Lv Bu got quite furious and then assassinated Dong Zhuo.

-Dong Zhuo’s former generals, under the name of revenge, kept invading the city where Emperor Xian of Han was living.
+Under the name of revenge, Dong Zhuo’s former generals kept invading the city where Emperor Xian of Han lived.